 In some cases, your gut can become unhealthy, which may lead the intestinal lining to weaken.
 When this occurs, the barrier may develop a few holes, allowing bacteria and toxins to leak into your body.
 This, in turn, will trigger additional side effects like cramping, bloating, gas, and more.

-Leaky gut is sometimes called increased intestinal permeability.
+A leaky gut is sometimes called increased intestinal permeability.
 But it’s important to note that it is not a condition in and of itself, so you won’t be diagnosed with it.

 Leaky gut is usually thought to be caused by conditions or illnesses like celiac disease, HIV, irritable bowel syndrome, and inflammatory bowel disease.
 All of these can lead to a weakening of the intestinal tract through bacterial infection or other problems.